U.S. Route 30 in New Jersey: Atlantic County

 US 30 heads southeast into Hammonton, Atlantic County, continuing through rural areas with increasing development.
 The road comes to its intersection with the southern terminus US 206 and the northern terminus of Route 54.
 A short distance later, the route has a concurrency with CR 542 that begins adjacent to the former Atlanticare - Kessler Memorial Hospital that closed in 2009 and passes by Hammonton Lake.
 US 30 turns south-southwest past the CR 542 concurrency before heading south.
 The route crosses CR 561 and turns southeast again, entering Mullica Township.
 Here, the White Horse Pike enters more forested areas with a few buildings, running a short distance to the northeast of the Atlantic City Line.
 Past the intersection with CR 623 in the developed community of Elwood, US 30 becomes a divided highway with grass median and jughandles.
 This configuration continues until Egg Harbor City, when the median ends.
-In Egg Harbor City, US 30 passes a mix of homes and businesses, intersecting Route 50 and CR 563 in the center of town.
+In Egg Harbor City, US 30 passes a mix of homes and businesses, intersecting the northern terminus of Route 50 and CR 563 in the center of town.
 At this point, CR 563 forms a concurrency with US 30 and the two routes continue through more of the town before crossing into Galloway Township at the intersection with CR 674.
 The road passes through rural areas with some development, reaching the community of Cologne.
 In this area, there is a crossroads with CR 614 before CR 563 splits from US 30 by turning south onto Tilton Road.
 Past Cologne, the road reaches a junction with CR 575 in the developed community of Pomona.